realmagicgreen/magicgreen-jekyll/_pages/about-us.md

 Ecologically sustainable business needs to communicate about their low impact practices and policies.
 Bali has already a growing industry of environmentally conscious business operators.
 Green minded business must let customer know in order to beat the competition.

-The island of Bali, Indonesia and the whole South East Asia, have all the interests to show the actions taken to minimize impact and conserve the environment.
+The island of Bali, Indonesia and the whole South East Asia, have all the interests to show the actions taken to minimise impact and conserve the environment.
 There is a need to improve the country image.

 Green and sustainable businesses practices are both necessary and a growing reality in Bali.
 Conscious tourists want to know who is doing the right thing and are ready to support them.
 The time is perfect to fill this gap.